Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 Test-id: REQ5.1

 ### Description
-decsription goes here...
+The system should have a access log that you can access and read from a text editor.

 ### Pre-condition
+Started server with wortking content
+Some test-access visits

 ### Test steps

-1. x
+1. Open access log
-2. x
+2. Read access log

 ### Expected Result
-What it is...
+The access log should be readable.

 ---

-## 3.5 Start server - Error on port taken
+## 3.6 Start server - Error on port taken

 Test-id: UC1.1

 ### Description
-decsription goes here...
+If we try to start the server on a port that is taken we need the system to show this in an output.

 ### Pre-condition

 ### Test steps

-1. x
+1. Launch server with taken port
-2. x
+2. Check output

 ### Expected Result
-What it is...
+The system output should be “Socket XX was taken” (XX is the socket number, Example “80”)

 ---